All Episodes

 Or take your pick.

-I mean, is any number other credible news and commentary, websites, magazines, organization.
+I mean, there's any number of other credible news and commentary, websites, magazines, organizations.

-They leak everything to politico or they grant access.
+They leak everything to Politico or they grant access, non-leak access to Politico.

 And I think it says a lot.

-I I think I think it says that the GOP still considers its own supportive media to be fringe and politico and all the others as the genuine mainstream.
+I think it says that the GOP still considers its own supportive media to be fringe and Politico and all the others as the genuine mainstream.

-But worse than that, I think it says that the GOP, the establishment types, really think that they're not gonna win or get their message out unless they do it in the mainstream media.
+But worse than that, I think it says that the GOP, the establishment types, really think that they're not going to win or get their message out unless they do it in the mainstream media.

 Oh, yeah, Giuliani.